-Made with only a few simple ingredients and typically eaten cold as an entree or appetizer, this beef imparts a stand-alone flavor so deliciously distinct that all you really need is a side of rice and a lovely vegetable dish like my Garlic Sesame Green Bean, Pepper, and Mushroom Trio, and you are on your way to a high-praise at your dinner table.
+Made with a few simple ingredients and typically eaten cold as an entree or appetizer, this beef imparts a stand-alone flavor so deliciously distinct that all you really need is a side of rice and a lovely vegetable dish like my Garlic Sesame Green Bean, Pepper, and Mushroom Trio, and you are on your way to a high-praise at your dinner table.
 Although some of the ingredients in this recipe are typically found at Asian grocery stores, don’t let that stop you.
-I have added suggestions for substitutions to help make the success of this dish as easy as speaking Chinese.
+You can find the recipe to make your own Sichuan Peppercorn oil here, and although it’s always best to use the listed ingredients, I have added suggestions for substitutions on other specialty ingredients to help make the success of this dish as easy as speaking Chinese.
 Ha!
 Just kidding!
-Speaking Chinese is difficult, but this recipe isn’t so give it a try and please post your comments below.
+Speaking Chinese is difficult, but this recipe isn’t – so give it a try and please post your comments below.
 I would love to hear your results!

 Share this Post